 Christopher Branch upheld an admirable life, he was a loving father, husband and most proudly a loving grandfather, as well a mentor, coach, and friend to many.
 His strength, honor, humbleness- his care, grace, and compassion as he fought this disease tirelessly for 492 days- will be a staple in his memory.

 Family and Friends are invited to a time of visitation from 5 to 8PM on Friday, May 20, 2022 at A.T.
 Hutchins Funeral Home in Portland.
 Per the family’s request masks are required.
 A graveside service will take place at 1:00 PM on Saturday, May 21, 2022, in Evergreen Cemetery in Portland.
-A celebration of life will follow at the Holiday Inn by the Bay in the Casco Room from 2 to 6PM.
+A Celebration of Life will follow at the Holiday Inn by the Bay in the Casco Room from 2:00 PM to 6:00PM.